abhay0-0/Virtual-Pet-Cat/README.md

 # Virtual-Pet-Cat
-A animated desktop cat that walks, sleeps, and lives on your Windows screen.
+An animated desktop cat that walks, sleeps, and lives on your Windows screen.
 Built with Python, Tkinter, and the Windows API.

 Features:
 1. Walks, sits, scratches, yawns, sleeps, click it to wake it up